jan-bogaerts/mark/src/markdownCode.md

 - format
 - preferences

+- create a json structure for all the tabs (fields: key, label, children).
+- assign the json structure to the items property.

 #### home
 - the home-tab component is a wrapper that displays it's children in a row.
 - This component contains the following child components :